-Section 7.0.11 of the Emergency Management and Civil Protection Act mentions offences and duties as well as liability.
-The Defendants failed to do their duty by not receiving or acknowledging or verifying information reported by citizen journalists and police officers about empty hospitals, empty hospital waiting rooms, empty test centers, empty hospital parking lots, fraudulent death certificates, unreliable COVID-19 testing methods and test results.
+Section 7.0.11 of the Emergency Management and Civil Protection Act mentions offences and duties as well as liabilities.
+The Defendants failed to do their duty by not receiving or acknowledging or verifying information reported and published by citizen journalists and police officers, about fraudulent COVID-19 death certificates, visibly empty hospitals, empty hospital waiting rooms, empty COVID test centers, empty hospital parking lots, and an unreliable PCR test (polymerase chain reaction) never intended to detect an infectious disease - as stated by its inventor Nobel Laureate Kary Mullis - and yet used to justify harmful COVID measures that indisputably discounted and negated ordering a not DEMONSTRABLY JUSTIFIED declared emergency.